 This examination is an external, oral group exam and is based on a written group project.
 Grading is according to the 7-point grading scale.

-Groups are to consist of 2 - 4 students; any exception to this requirement is to be approved by the head of department.
+Groups are to consist of 2 - 4 students; any exception to this requirement is to be approved by the teacher.